arumullayaswanth/arumullayaswanth/README.md

 ### 👩‍💻 About Me
 I'm **Arumulla Yaswanth Reddy**, passionate about building and automating modern cloud infrastructure.

-- 🔭 I’m working as a Cloud Engineer with Google
+- 🔭 I’m working as a Cloud Engineer with Arealis
 - 📚 I'm currently teaching Kubernetes and everything related to Cloud/DevOps
 - ⚡ In my free time, I help with The CloudOps Community, create YouTube video tutorials, and mentor Cloud and DevOps aspirants